The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#EventDate

-Event Date is a specific type of Intrinsic Attribute that specifies the date when an Event occurred.
+Event Date specifies the date on which an Event took place.

 has super-classes